 Other requirements may exist on a student-by-student basis.

-What are the 5 Best Accredited RN to BSN Programs in Kansas (Online & Campus) for 2020?
+What are the 5 Best Accredited RN to BSN Programs in Kansas for 2023?

 Program Overview: University of Kansas with over 100 years of nursing education has been synonymous with creating nursing leaders.
 The online RN to BSN program is offered thrice every year - spring, summer and fall.
 The coursework builds up on your past professional knowledge and skills and takes it further by training you in leadership skills and critical thinking.
 While full-time students complete the program in a year, part-time students take around five years.
 The entire coursework, including the BSN courses can be taken online, with 24 hours of accessibility.
 To graduate, you must complete 30 to 35 credit hours in the BSN coursework out of the total 120 credits.
 You can transfer around 25 to 34 credits from your associate or diploma in nursing.